List of Kamen Rider Zi-O characters: Swartz

 Swartz (スウォルツ, Suworutsu) is the cool-headed and ruthless leader of the Time Jackers and Tsukuyomi's older brother.
 Preferring to take the direct approach, he sees friend and foe alike as pawns in his schemes.
 Originally from an alternate version of 2058, Swartz sought to protect his reality by destroying the multiverse and rule all of time and space.
 In his youth, he was irate over being passed over to succeed his parents, whose power he intended to use in his goals.
 When Tsukuyomi attempted to stop him, he stranded her in Ohma Zi-O's timeline with no memory of her past.

 After growing older, Swartz commenced a long-term plot by forming the Time Jackers and influencing Sougo's life by installing his dream of becoming king; orchestrating the events that would lead to him becoming Zi-O and create the ideal conditions for fulfilling his ambition.
 Swartz also orchestrates Hiryū becoming Another Zi-O II to capture Tsukuyomi and take her powers along with those of Tsukasa Kadoya's before abandoning both the Time Jackers and Hiryū once they serve their purpose as he initiates a multiversal convergence.
 However, Swartz meets his end when Sougo becomes Ohma Zi-O and kills him before using his powers to undo the former's damage.
 In the new timeline, Swartz became Sougo's contemporary principal.

 Swartz possesses teleportation, memory manipulation, and powerful chronokinetic abilities that allow him to freeze time.
 He can also travel to alternate timelines, something normal Time Mazines are incapable of doing, and bestow a weaker form of his chronokinetic powers unto others, which he can take back at his leisure.
-Swartz later acquires the ability to become the monstrous Another Decade (アナザーディケイド, Anazā Dikeido), gaining the ability to manipulate Dimensional Walls like Tsukasa and Daiki Kaito, he can use them to attack or bind enemies as well as spirit people into his personal pocket dimension, Another World (アナザーワールド, Anazā Wārudo), so he can summon alternate reality versions of past Dark Riders to take their place.
+Swartz later acquires the ability to become Another Decade, gaining the ability to manipulate Dimensional Walls like Tsukasa and Daiki Kaito, he can use them to attack or bind enemies as well as spirit people into his personal pocket dimension, Another World (アナザーワールド, Anazā Wārudo), so he can summon alternate reality versions of past Dark Riders to take their place.

 Swartz is portrayed by Kentarou Kanesaki (兼崎 健太郎, Kanesaki Kentarō) while Tenma Naruse (成瀬 天馬, Naruse Tenma) portrays him as a teenager.